Takanu/Pelican/README.md

 # Pelican Alpha
 ## (Vapor 1.5x) Telegram API Wrapper for Swift x Vapor.

 Hi 2-3 people that somehow both like Telegram, Swift and Vapor!
-This is a Provider that gives your Vapor drop a complete solution for creating and managing Telegram bots.  **It's still a little rough and not everything has been finished, so be careful**
+This is a Provider that gives your Droplet a complete solution for creating and managing Telegram bots.  **It's still a little rough and not everything has been finished, so be careful**

-If you’ve never heard of Telegram (telegram.org) it’s an awesome non-profit, secure messaging service that offers so many cool features that it’s kind of hard to list them all but i’ll try:
+If you’ve never heard of [Telegram](telegram.org) it’s an awesome non-profit, secure messaging service that offers so many cool features that it’s kind of hard to list them all but i’ll try:

 * Open Stickers Platform